 It was talked about Tennessee versus Garner.

-Uh in this case, it's even more than that.
+In this case, it's even more than that.

 Nobody has to guess.

-The Mr. Brooks had already shot the taser, possibly twice, we're told.
+Mr. Brooks had already shot the taser, possibly twice, we're told.

-It's in it's against everybody's best interests.
+It's against everybody's best interests.

-You know, I I again I I see this.
+You know, again, I see this.

-Let's say they can't get the murder, you know, death penalty charge that they're seeking here, uh, Greg Jarrett.
+Let's say they can't get the murder, you know, death penalty charge that they're seeking here, Greg Jarrett.

 Let's assume that.

-And then they go to the other charges, the other ten charges in this case, based on what we know, what we see, the evidence we have at this moment, and that's always changing.
+And then they go to the other charges, the other 10 charges in this case, based on what we know, what we see, the evidence we have at this moment, and that's always changing.

 You know, we learned two big new things today.

-Um what how do you see this playing out?
+How do you see this playing out?

-Uh David Schoen made the point that they might even try now for a change of venue, which would be interesting.
+David Schoen made the point that they might even try now for a change of venue, which would be interesting.

-Uh do you think that's valid?
+Do you think that's valid?

-And and based on what we know now, where do you see this case, especially when you look at it against the charges that have been brought against the the two officers and the one in particular?
+And based on what we know now, where do you see this case, especially when you look at it against the charges that have been brought against the two officers and the one in particular?

 Self-defense applies to all of the charges.

-Um I I agree that the Georgia Bureau of Investigation may come back with a different result.
+I agree that the Georgia Bureau of Investigation may come back with a different result.

 This demands a change of venue.